 Early in the season on a Sunday to be determined each team and all the individual players will have their pictures taken.
 Families receive an individual and team photo as part of the player's registration fee.
 Families can purchase additional photos and photo-based items including buttons, key chains, etc. Forms will be available at photo day, and each family should complete a form for their player.
 Volunteer coaches with our league have a special bonus, a buddy photo that is taken with their player and provided compliments of the league.
 Photos will be delivered to each team prior to the end of the season.

-LGCS Night at Stanford University Womens Softball
+LGCS Night at Stanford University Womens Softball or Santa Clara University

 A great evening of high caliber Division-1 softball, giving our players the opportunity to meet collegiate athletes and learn more about the game while being inspired to practice and develop their skills.